build-wars/texmod/OTM_GUI/bin/README_English.txt

 to do with their mod-textures.

-How to get OpenTexMod work together with steam?
+How to get OpenTexMod work together with Steam?

-OpenTexMod looks only for the name of the executed binary and not of their working directory.
+OpenTexMod looks for the name and the path of the executed binary.
-Thus you shall not add the steam.exe but rather the game.exe e.g.: Steam\SteamApps\acoount_name\portal\hl2.exe
+Thus you shall not add the steam.exe but rather the game.exe e.g.: C:\Steam\SteamApps\acoount_name\portal\hl2.exe
-This would also inject into all other HalfLife 2 games.

-If you can't find your target binary, just look into the task manager for the binary
-and:
-1) add it by your self : edit under Windows 7 C:\Users\user_name\AppData\Roaming\OpenTexMod\OTM_DX9.txt
-    or:
-2) add somewhere on your disk an empty file with the name of the binary and add this file through the menu of OpenTexMod, afterwards you can delete this file.